 Welcome Back to Campus!

-Whether you are taking classes virtually or in-person, everyone at the Yuba Community College District is excited to welcome students back for the Fall of 2021.
+Whether you are taking classes virtually or in person, everyone at the Yuba Community College District is excited to welcome students back for the Spring of 2023.

 Individual county vaccination information can be found at the following sites:

 Colusa County https://www.countyofcolusa.org

 Yuba Counties www.yuba.org/vaccines

 YCCD has a special CANVAS cover page related to COVID.
 It can be accessed at Canvas Shell 2021/22.

 If you are new to Canvas, then you can use the following resources to learn more about how to use the system: Canvas Student Tour.